College ROI Calculator

 Trade school path

 Sources: BLS Occupational Outlook Handbook for salary benchmarks.
-College Board Annual Survey for cost of attendance averages.
+College Board Annual Survey for cost-of-attendance averages.
 Federal Reserve research on education wage premiums.
 National Center for Education Statistics for completion rates and time-to-degree data.